raquo/Airstream/README.md

 When adding an Observer to a Signal, it will immediately receive its current value, as well as any future values.
 If you don't want the observer to receive the current value, observe the stream `signal.changes` instead.

-Note: Signal's initial value is evaluated lazily where it is not provided explicitly.
+Note: Signal's initial value is evaluated lazily.
 For example:

 ```scala
 val fooStream: EventStream[Foo] = ???